 Next Generation Green Classrooms: The Modular SproutSpace

 Sprout Space is a new modular building design that Triumph created with our partners Perkins+Will.
 We see it as an alternative, sustainable classroom design to address the issues of energy consciousness, indoor air quality, and mobility.
 The result is a 1000 sq ft modular classroom, filled with natural light, that promotes good quality of air.
-The design lends itself to reduced construction time/cost and less energy consumption.
+The design lends itself to less construction time/cost and lower energy consumption.

 High Performance Science Labs

 Harvard University’s Pagliuca Life Lab is another example of how modular can save time, money, and yet still create high performance buildings.
 It has cutting-edge plumbing, ventilation, gases, freezers, and other features fit for a state-of-the-art science research facility.
 There are 33 modules in this building but it looks like one uniform edifice.